JohnOrlan67/bookish/README.md

-# bookish
+# spaceproram
-A voice controlled virtual character
+A voice controlled virtual character using c# for unity.
+Use your specified keywords for your character